CygnusNetworks/cygnus-puppet-disk-facter/README.md

 Puppet Disk Facts Plugin
 ========================

 This is a Puppet facter plugin to help to determine block devices connected to common RAID controllers and Linux software RAID arrays.
-The plugin will generate facts for detected RAID levels, disk types and disk serials.
-Disks connected to standard SATA/ATA (onboard) are also included.
+The plugin will generate facts for detected RAID levels and disks.
+Disks connected to standard SATA/ATA (onboard controllers) are also included.
 The plugin will generate a fact for the detected RAID controller and driver, try to determine the used RAID level and also generates a list of disks connected to the RAID controllers including information about vendor, disk model and serial numbers as puppet facts.
+The provided data might be used to inventory the provided information for documentation or other use.

-The plugin relies on the vendor specific tools for RAID controllers to be installed, when using a hardware RAID controller Currently the following hardware RAID controllers are supported:
+The plugin relies on the vendor specific tools for RAID controllers to be installed, when using a hardware RAID controller.
+Currently the following hardware RAID controllers are supported:

 * 3Ware (now AMCC/Avago), including 7xxx, 8xxx, 9xxx and SAS controllers
 * Adaptec AAC Raid